-Just like the Trikuta Mountain, it is situated in, which is one at the base but has three peaks, the revelation of the Mother Goddess in the Holy Cave is in a natural rock form which is one at the base but has three heads at the top.
+Like the Trikuta Mountain, it is situated in, which is one at the base but has three peaks; the revelation of the Mother Goddess in the Holy Cave is in a natural rock form which is one at the base but has three heads at the top.

-Towards the right of the devotee is the Holy Pindi of Mata Maha Kali (the Supreme Energy of Dissolution) in the color associated with Her i.e. black.
-She represents the Tama Guna- the quality associated with the darker and unknown realms of life.
-She is the basic source of all that is mystical and unknown to man.
+Towards the devotee’s right is the Holy Pindi of Mata Maha Kali (the Supreme Energy of Dissolution) in color associated with Her i.e., black.
+She represents the Tama Guna- the quality associated with life’s darker and unknown realms.
+She is the primary source of all that is mystical and unknown to man.
 In her attribute of Maha Kali, the Mother Goddess constantly guides her devotees to conquer the forces of darkness.

 The center is the Holy Pindi of Lakshmi with a yellowish-red tinge, the color associated with Mata Maha Lakshmi.
-She is the Supreme Energy of Maintenance and represents Rajas Guna- the quality of inspiration and effort, and is considered to be the basic source of wealth, prosperity, material gains, quality of life etc. Wealth and prosperity are better represented by the color of gold, which is yellow and hence associated with Mata Maha Lakshmi.
+She is the Supreme Energy of Maintenance and represents Rajas Guna- the quality of inspiration and effort.
+She is considered the primary source of wealth, prosperity, material gains, quality of life, etc. Wealth and prosperity are better represented by the color of gold, which is yellow and hence associated with Mata Maha Lakshmi.

-The Pindi to the extreme left of the viewer is worshiped as the Holy Pindi of Mata Maha Saraswati and has a whitish tinge to it.
-Being the Supreme force of Creation, Saraswati is considered to be the basic source of all Creation, Knowledge, Wisdom, Righteousness, Art, Spiritualism etc. Since white is a color that denotes piousness and purity, hence it is associated with Mata Maha Saraswati.
+The Pindi, to the extreme left of the viewer, is worshiped as the Holy Pindi of Mata Maha Saraswati and has a whitish tinge to it.
+Being the Supreme force of Creation, Saraswati is considered the source of all Creation, Knowledge, Wisdom, Righteousness, Art, Spiritualism, etc. Since white is a color that denotes piousness and purity, hence it is associated with Mata Maha Saraswati.
 She represents the Satva Guna- the quality of purity.

-Shri Mata Vaishno Devi Ji is considered to be an incarnation of the three Supreme Energies.
+Shri Mata Vaishno Devi Ji is considered an incarnation of the three Supreme Energies.